TitasStr/movie-app-back/README.md

 1. Update the database configuration in the server/db.ts file located in the server folder.
 Replace "user", "password" and "port" with your Postgres credentials.

-2. Create the necessary tables by executing the SQL commands written in the server/database.sql file.
+2. Create the necessary tables by executing the SQL commands written in the database.sql file.
 You can use the `psql` command-line tool to do this

 ##Running the Server